Ask Amy #9 – “How Do I Clean My Sex Toys?”

 Of course, you can’t usually tell by looking at someone if they’re queer or interested in your gender.
 There’s no easy way around this unless they “flag” in some way.
 Many people prefer not to be openly queer until they know they’re in a safe space to do so.
 This is particularly true in small or conservative communities.

 There’s not a super easy way around it.
 Often, you’ll find out if someone is queer or available in the course of conversation and getting to know them.
 But one way to show that you’re a safe person to be open around is to flag queer in public, however subtly or overtly you’re comfortable with.
 This also makes it more likely that other queer folks who think you’re cute will approach YOU!
-Consider a rainbow bracelet, a “queer” or F/F symbol pin badge, a bi pride necklace, a risque phone case, or an LGBTQ/sex-positive tee.
+Consider a rainbow bracelet, a “queer” or F/F symbol pin badge, a pride flag necklace, a risque phone case, or an LGBTQ/sex-positive tee.

 Other ways to meet people